dfinity/motoko/doc/md/writing-motoko/incomplete-code.md

 P.xxx()
 ```

-The result will always type check at compile time, and always trap at run time, if and when this expression executes.
+The expression `xxx()` has type `None`, which is a subtype of every other type.
+This means the expression can plug any short-term gap in your code.
+`xxx()` will trap when executed.

 ## Long-term holes